microsoft/BotFramework-WebChat/docs/TELEMETRY.md

 # Telemetry system

-In Web Chat 4.8, telemetry system is introduced.
+In Web Chat 4.8, a new telemetry system is introduced.
 Developers can opt into this feature by implementing their own telemetry collection adapter and start pumping measurements into telemetry services of their choice.

 Microsoft do not collect or receive any telemetry measurements for Web Chat on both CDN and NPM releases.
 Developers must provide their own telemetry collection adapter to start collecting data.
 Under local regulations, they may be required to provide privacy policy to the end-user to explain their data collection policy and provide a prompt.